oroinc/documentation/user_guide/user_management_roles.rst

 Roles
 -----
-Each OroCRM user must be assigned a role.
-The role defines a set of permissions and access rights that will be applied to all the users with this role.
+Each OroCRM :term:`user <User>` must be assigned a role.
+The role defines a set of permissions and access rights that will be applied to all the users who have been assigned this role.
 One user may have several roles.
-All the permissions granted to at least one of the roles, are granted to the user.
+All the permissions granted to at least one of the roles assigned to a user, are granted to the user.

-If the ownership type of an entity is set to a *"User"*, *"Business Unit"* or *"Organization"*, ability to see and process the entity records is defined by the role(s) assigned to the user.
+If the ownership type of an entity is set to a *"User"*, *"Business Unit"* or *"Organization"*, the ability to see and process the entity records is defined by the role(s) assigned to the user.

 Roles and Permissions
 ^^^^^^^^^^^^^^^^^^^^^
 For each entity with an ownership type other than *"None"*, you can define permissions to perform the following actions:

-- View: if the action is not available to a user, the user won't see the entity records :ref:`grid <user-guide-ui-components-grids>`, and cannot see :ref:`View pages <user-guide-ui-components-view-pages>` of its records.
+- View: If, for a specific entity, the action is not available to a user, the user won't see the records :ref:`grid <user-guide-ui-components-grids>` nor the :ref:`View pages <user-guide-ui-components-view-pages>` of this entity records.

-- Create: if the action is not available to a user, the user won't be able to create new entity records.
+- Create: If, for a specific entity, the action is not available to a user, the user won't be able to create new entity records.

-- Edit: if the action is not available to a user, the user won't be able to edit the entity records.
+- Edit: If, for a specific entity, the action is not available to a user, the user won't be able to edit the entity records.

-- Delete: if the action is not available to a user, the user won't be able to delete the entity records.
+- Delete: If, for a specific entity, the action is not available to a user, the user won't be able to delete the entity records.

-- Assign: if the action is not available to a user, the user won't be able to change owner of the entity records.
+- Assign: If, for a specific entity, the action is not available to a user, the user won't be able to change the owner of the entity records.

 .. image:: ./img/user_management/role_entity_dropdown.png

-For each entity and action you can define one of the permission settings, depending on the entity ownership type, as described below:
+For each entity and action you can define one of the permission settings, depending on the entity ownership type and whether it is a :ref:`system organization <user-ee-multi-org-system>`, as described below:

 *Permissions for System Organizations*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a :ref:`system organization <user-ee-multi-org-system>`, the user will able to perform an action for any organization in the system, is the access is set to *"System"*.
+In a :ref:`system organization <user-ee-multi-org-system>`, the user will able to perform an action for the entity records in any organization within the system, as long as the permission is set to *"System"*.

 .. image:: ./img/multi_org/multi_org_permission.png

-Any other permission setting but *"System"* for a role in a system organization will be treated as *"None"*.
+Any other permission setting but *"System"*, in a system organization, will be treated as *"None"*.

 *Permissions for Non-System Organizations*